 Around 39% of the population profess to follow no religion.

-What kind of food do Mongolian people eat?
+What kind of food do Mongolian People eat?

 Mongolian cuisine is rooted in their nomadic lifestyle, and as such revolves around meat, bread and dairy, with little in the way of vegetables.
-Check out this article for more information on Mongolian food.
+Check out this article for more information on their food.

-What festivals do Mongolian people celebrate?
+What festivals do they celebrate?

 How can I visit Mongolia myself?

 As fortune has it, we run annual tours to take in the abovementioned Naadam Festival!
-Contact us today to book your place..
+Contact us today to book your place.